Luegreen/Mapping_Earthquakes_D3_Js_Mapbox/README.md

 echo # Mapping_Earthquakes_D3_Js_Mapbox

-# Using JavaScript, D3, Mapbox, Leaflette and multiple online data sources, the mandate was to create an interactive map with tooltips.
-The map needed to have three levels of togglable data along with three viewing options as well as a legend.
+# Using JavaScript, D3, Mapbox, Leaflette and multiple online data sources,
+An interactive map with tooltips.
+The map has three levels of togglable data along with three viewing options as well as a legend.

 <img width="1149" alt="Screen Shot 2021-07-18 at 11 39 04 PM" src="https://user-images.githubusercontent.com/14239715/126099407-ad63cc59-8f46-44f7-9b99-79935d59160a.png">